campuscode/rails-guides-pt-BR/source/form_helpers.md

 For more information on Rails' routing system and the associated conventions, please see [Rails Routing from the Outside In](routing.html) guide.

-### How do forms with PATCH, PUT, or DELETE methods work?
+### How do Forms with PATCH, PUT, or DELETE Methods Work?

 The Rails framework encourages RESTful design of your applications, which means you'll be making a lot of "PATCH", "PUT", and "DELETE" requests (besides "GET" and "POST").
 However, most browsers _don't support_ methods other than "GET" and "POST" when it comes to submitting forms.